Skip to Content

 Porvoo

-If you’re in Helsinki and want to visit somewhere close by, Porvoo is a good place to head to.
+If you’re in Helsinki and looking for places to visit close by, Porvoo is a good place to head to.

-Porvoo is a nice change from the hustle and bustle of Helsinki and will transport you back in time as you wander its charming streets!
+Porvoo is a nice change from the hustle and bustle of Helsinki and will transport you back in time as you wander its charming, narrow streets!

 winter in Rovaniemi